hartenthaler/hh_extended_family/readme.md

 ## Description

-This module creates an additional tab in Individual view which list all of the first cousins of that person (including half-cousins).
+This module creates an additional tab in the Individual view which list all of the first cousins of that person (including half-cousins).

+This module version is derived from vytux_cousins with addition for half-cousins from webtrees user [ardhtu](https://www.webtrees.net/index.php/en/forum/2-open-discussion/35751-vytux-cousins-children-of-half-sibblings-will-not-be-recognized-as-cousins#85279).
+A translation to German was added.

+It is planned to add more functions:
+* add new text if there is a family but no cousins ("has no recorded cousins in first grade")
+* do not show empty tables for "Father's family" or "Mother's family"
+* check problem with links of individuals
+* count separately for each sex and for full and half cousins ("has 4 male cousins, 2 female half cousins, 1 female full cousin")
+* maybe add uncles, nieces, nephews and so on

 <a name="Contents"></a>